 Commando Leopard (1985) is the second of three action films that British tough actor Lewis Collins and exploitation legend Antonio Margheriti made together.

-Anyway, at the start of the film Collins and his team fight there way into a power station with the aim of blowing it up.
+Anyway, at the start of the film Collins and his team fight their way into a power station with the aim of blowing it up.
 However, the defending troops summon reinforcements including a helicopter gunship.
-As the helicopter passes over head Collins opens fire with his machine gun causing the chopper to explode.
+As the helicopter passes overhead Collins opens fire with his machine gun causing the chopper to explode.

-Later in the film Kinski and his henchmen fly in aboard choppers to shoot up the missionary hospital.
-When Collins arrives with his troops Kinski and his men head back to the choppers.
-Kinski escapes, but his companions aboard the other chopper aren’t so lucky as Collins uses the grenade launcher on his rifle to take out the chopper.
+Later in the film Kinski and his henchmen fly in choppers to shoot up a hospital, giving Collins the chance to use a grenade launcher on his rifle to take out the aircraft.

-The helicopter explosion is shown in slow motion - always a nice touch.
-But it’s shown from behind so it feels like you’ve missed out on the best angle to view it.
+The first helicopter explosion is shown in slow motion - always a nice touch.
+But it’s shown from behind, so it feels like you’ve missed out on the best angle to view it.

-They way sequence is shot is also very confusing.
+The sequence is also edited in a very confusing way.
 Collins is clearly shown firing at the rear of the chopper.
-After it explodes we cut back to Collins with the wreckage of the helicopter directly in front of him.
+But after it explodes, we cut back to Collins who is now in front of the wreckage.
 Did he teleport at some point in proceedings?

-The second chopper fireball is again juicy and plush as flames consume the wreckage, but is spoilt by the sudden switch to a model helicopter which is completely different to the real one we just saw take off.
+The second chopper fireball is rather juicy especially the way the flames consume the wreckage.
+But it is spoilt by the sudden switch to a model helicopter which is completely different to the real one we just saw take off.

 Number of exploding helicopters